acalvom/phone-catalog-board/README.md

  - Full APP deploy in Heroku

 ### 👣 A little further on:
- - To prove knowledge in agile methodologies, a Kanban project has been created in Github () .
+ - To prove knowledge in agile methodologies, a [Kanban project](https://github.com/acalvom/phone-catalog-board/projects/1) has been created in Github
  - With this, tickets associated with the requirements and app functionalities have been created and labelled based on the level of the requirement:
      - A: minimum
      - B: desirable